Statistics at a Glance

 Keeping track of the number of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

 Using statistical models for analysis, rates for new tongue cancer cases have been rising on average 2.2% each year over the last 10 years.
-Death rates have been stable over 2006-2015.
+Death rates have been rising on average 1.1% each year over 2007-2016.
 5-year survival trends are shown below.

 More About This Cancer

 Cancer and the Tongue